Agentic AI Explained: The Next Big Shift After ChatGPT

 What Is Agentic AI?

-1. Goal pursuit: Instead of responding to a single prompt, the agent works toward a defined goal over multiple steps.
-The goal might be “find information about our top 5 competitors and save a summary to our document system.”
+1. Goal pursuit: Unlike a chatbot that answers one question, an agent works toward a defined objective across multiple steps.
+“Find our top 5 competitors and save a summary to our document system” - that’s a task, not a question.

-2. Planning and reasoning: The agent breaks the goal into steps, evaluates progress, and adapts based on what it learns.
-If step 3 fails, it might try a different path to the same outcome.
+2. Planning and reasoning: Agents break goals into steps, evaluate progress, and adapt when things don’t go as expected.
+If step 3 fails, an agent tries a different path to the same outcome.

 4. Memory and context: Agents maintain context across interactions and over time.
-They remember what they’ve done, what worked, what your preferences are, and what constraints apply.
+They remember what worked, what didn’t, your preferences, and what constraints apply on a per-user or per-organization basis.

 How Agentic AI Differs from Chatbots